talhabilal-dev/create-node-spark/readme.md

 FrameWork selection (None or Express)

-DataBase selection (None or Mongodb)
+DataBase selection (None or Mongodb or Mysql)

 > Additional Features (Press space to select, a to toggle all, i to invert selection)